ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 })
 ```

-If you only want to handle programmatic events, you can access `event.paths` without distinguishing.
+If you want to handle all change events, you can access `event.paths` without distinguishing.

 <Next section={concepts} />